2015 Beersheba bus station shooting

-On 18 October 2015, a gunman shot and killed the 19-year-old Israeli soldier Omri Levy in a bus station in Beersheba.
+On 18 October 2015, a gunman shot and killed 19-year-old Israeli soldier Omri Levy in a bus station in Beersheba.
 After killing the soldier, he took his automatic rifle and fired into a crowd.
 When more security officers appeared, the gunman fled, but was killed by security personnel.

 A 29-year-old Eritrean asylum seeker, Haftom Zarhum was mistaken for a second attacker.
 He was shot eight times by police and was kicked and beaten by four Israelis as he lay wounded, while bystanders shouted profanities at him.
 Graphic footage of the lynching was filmed by a bystander and spread on social media.